 After over a month of agonising, phone calls and research, I've come to the conclusion that different obstetricians have different attitudes towards private cord blood storage as well as different levels of experience with cord blood collection.
-I could be wrong but itt seems to me that some obstetricians refuse to collect it for private storage, others do so without supporting it and others do so quite willingly.
+It seems that some obstetricians refuse to collect it for private storage, others do so without supporting it and others do so quite willingly.

 My obstetrician informed me when I first ran the idea by her that the hospital I was booked into had changed policy, meaning that midwives could no longer assist with private cord blood collections at the birth as the hospital was scared of being sued for anything going wrong.
 They also refused to let external midwives (used by some private cord blood storage companies) in to collect the blood.
 She said that if I had a caesarean (which was highly likely) it would probably take the obstetrician involved around 30 minutes to get back to the placenta (which would have been set aside in a dish) to collect the cord blood as it would take this long to finish the surgery and finish stitching me up etc. By 30 minutes she said there was a high likelihood that the cord blood would have congealed.
 It would also have a higher incidence of infection than if it had been able to be collected immediately.